alsa-project/snd-firewire-ctl-services/README.rst

    For sound card bound to ALSA bebob driver (snd-bebob) snd-dice-ctl-service
-   For sound card bound to ALSA dice driver (snd-dice)
+   For sound card bound to ALSA dice driver (snd-dice) snd-fireface-ctl-service
+   For sound card bound to ALSA fireface driver (snd-fireface)

 License
 =======